What Is a UX Researcher? How to Get the Job

 Interaction designers focus on the moment of interaction between the user and a product.
 This can be its own role or part of a UX/UI designer’s job.

-If you’re a curious person who enjoys working with a team, a career in UX research could be a good fit.
-It’s an in-demand job in a well-paying industry.

-According to Glassdoor, the average base pay for UX researchers in the UK is £59,877 per year [1].
+According to Glassdoor (June 2023), the average base pay for UX researchers in India is ₹9,00,000 per year [1].
 However, individual salaries will likely range due to experience, location, company size, and responsibilities of the role.

+India currently has more than 600 million active internet users, and this number should reach 900 million by 2025 [2].
+As the number of people using digital products and tools increases, so should the number of jobs available in the industry which is why India Today listed UX researcher as one of the growing career opportunities in the country [3].

 UX research, like many areas of UI/UX design, is a relatively new role.
-As such, you’ll find that there isn’t one established path leading to a career in UX research.
-Some UX researchers are self-taught, others transition from other careers.
+As such, you may not find one established path leading to a career in UX research.
+Some UX researchers are self-taught, whilst others transition from other careers.
 As you pursue your own career path, consider these tips.

-Most UX researcher positions require candidates with at least a foundation degree, though it doesn’t necessarily have to be in a UX-related field.
-Earning your degree in a field related to technology or behavioural and social science could be beneficial.
-Here are some degrees to consider if you're interested in a career in UX:
+Most UX researcher positions require candidates with an undergraduate degree, though it doesn’t necessarily have to be in a UX-related field.
+Earning your degree in a field related to computer science could be beneficial.
+Here are some programmes of study to consider if you're interested in a career in UX:

 Human-computer interaction